The Late, Late Breakfast Show: Death of Michael Lush and cancellation

-On 13 November 1986, volunteer Michael Lush was killed during his first rehearsal for another live stunt.
-The stunt, called "Hang 'em High", involved bungee jumping from an exploding box suspended from a 120 ft-high crane.
+On 13 November 1986, volunteer Michael Lush fell to his death during his first rehearsal for another live stunt.
+The stunt, called "Hang 'em High", involved bungee jumping from an exploding box suspended from a 120 ft high crane after escaping from a straitjacket.
 The carabiner clip attaching his bungee rope to the crane sprang loose from its eyebolt during the jump.
 He died instantly upon impact of multiple injuries, and The Late, Late Breakfast Show was cancelled on 15 November 1986 after Edmonds resigned, saying he did not "have the heart to carry on".
-The planned episode that was to be aired that night was replaced with a showing of the film One of Our Dinosaurs Is Missing.
+The planned edition that was to be aired that night (along with an edition of the gameshow Every Second Counts) was replaced with a showing of the film One of Our Dinosaurs Is Missing.

 Although the inquest recorded a verdict of misadventure, the jury was informed of several failures on the part of the BBC.
 Graham Games of the HSE stated that the clip could have been opened by the weight of a bag of sugar, and demonstrated that the clip sprang loose fourteen times in twenty.
 David Kirke, a bungee specialist from the Dangerous Sports Club, stated that a similar stunt he had been involved in had used three ropes, as opposed to the one rope used by the BBC, and shackles in the place of carabiner clips.
 The safety officer, Andrew Smith, was not on hand, and no supervision or demonstration from a trained stuntman had occurred.
 There was also no way for Lush to contact the ground once he was in the air, and nobody in the air with him in case he changed his mind; the jury heard he delayed for almost two minutes before finally being instructed to make the jump.
 Furthermore, despite advice against it, the BBC production team had insisted on the use of an elasticated bungee rope.
 Additionally, there was no airbag or safety net to cushion a hazardous fall, and Lush had drunk two pints of beer at lunch prior to the rehearsal.
 Finally, it was found that Lush was wearing wet boots before he jumped, which, while not contributing to the accident, was a safety hazard nonetheless.